Cumulocity-IoT/iot-cumulocity-events-graph/README.md

 ![alt Show legend interaction](/docs/legend-example.gif)

 ## Limitations
-* only works for device dashboards
+* only works for single devices
-* only works for single event type, showing the different event texts
+* only works for single event type, visualising the different event texts as bars
 * no realtime
 * no dashboard date integration